Grievance and Investigation Procedures

 Complaint received/application of charges

-After a complaint is received related to sexual misconduct, sex discrimination, sexual harassment, domestic violence, dating violence, and/or stalking, the director of community standards or designee will review the report(s).
-If the college proceeds with the application of charges under the Code of Conduct, the director of community standards will meet with both parties to discuss and explain the hearing process.
+When a complaint is received related to sexual misconduct, sex discrimination, sexual harassment, domestic violence, dating violence, and/or stalking and after the completion of a thorough investigation the complaint may be forwarded to the Office of Community Standards for processing and adjudication.
+If the college proceeds with the application of charges under the Code of Conduct, the director of community standards or their designee will meet with both parties to discuss and explain the hearing process.
 If applied, the following are the relevant potential charges under the Student Code of Conduct:

 C.3a Threatens, harasses, or intimidates any person. a.
 Uses words which reasonably tend to incite an immediate, violent reaction and are specifically directed toward another individual (see also the college’s Affirmative Action and Sexual Harassment policies).
 Minimum: Disciplinary Probation Maximum: Expulsion